Neave Brown wins Royal Gold Medal for architecture

-Alexander Road is the second great scheme that Neave Brown designed and supervised for Camden.
+Alexandra Road is the second great scheme that Neave Brown designed and supervised for Camden.
 Here we find a substantial further development of his own unique contribution to the design of local authority housing architecture.
 Along the North side of this large site is a busy, curving railway line, carrying express trains.

 Against this edge he builds highest, almost blank to the north, but stepping down floor by floor to the south, stepped balconies which end just above ground level in a lovely red brick path.